Justin0dev/Raspberry_Pi/BurpSuite-Java-Fix.md

 # Update Java To Fix Burp Suite CE

-Burp Suite is already installed on the Parrot Security MiniTower however it will not run correctly and will give a Java version error.
-To fix this we will update the MiniTower to Java 21.
-The only way we can get Java 21 on arm64 is to use the Java 21 arm64 binaries from BellSoft.
+Burp Suite requires a more recent java version then is available through `apt` on the Raspberry Pi 5.
+Instead use Java 21 arm64 binaries from BellSoft.

 1. First make sure we are up to date:
 `sudo apt update`